MikkelHJuul/echo-server/README.md

 # Echo Server

-A very simple HTTP echo server with support for websockets.
+A very simple HTTP echo server, forked from jmalloc/echo-server

 ## Behavior
-- Any messages sent from a websocket client are echoed
-- Visit `/.ws` for a basic UI to connect and send websocket messages
-- Requests to any other URL will return the request headers and body
+- GET Requests to any other URL will return the request headers and body
+- POST with body will log **only** the body

 ## Configuration

 - The `PORT` environment variable sets the server port, which defaults to `8080`
-- Set the `LOG_HTTP_BODY` environment variable to dump request bodies to `STDOUT`
+- Set the `LOG_HTTP_BODY` environment variable to dump request bodies to `/dev/stdout`

 ## Running the server